 Zhou Suhong周素红 (中山大学地理科学与规划学院)

 The Deputy Dean expresses a warm welcome to all on the campus of SYSU on the occasion of the scientific seminar.
 She presents the structure of research at SYSU, with Departments and Research Institutes.
 SYSU is ranked first university in Guangdong, and top ten in China.
 It has 4 Departments and 8 Research Institutes.
-Research in geography is for example done at both the School of Geography and the Laboratory for Geosimulation.
+Research in geography is for example done at both the School of Geography and the Laboratory for Geo-simulation.
 At the School of Geography and Planning, Human Geography, GIS and Remote Sensing are key disciplines.
 She invites to cooperation and collaborations with SYSU researchers.

 Zhou Chunshan 周春山 (中山大学地理科学与规划学院)

 Professor Zhou Chunshan (School of Geography and Planning, SYSU) also greats welcome on the behalf of SYSU.
-He develops why Zhuhai is a typical mediumsized city, as it features the expected issues.
+He develops why Zhuhai is a typical medium-sized city, as it features the expected issues.
 It is an economically developed area and a representative case study.
 The output of this seminar should be a reference for the development of medium sized cities.

 Natacha Aveline

 Professor Natacha Aveline (CNRS, Paris, France) addresses a speech in Chinese.
 She is very glad to be in this city, to be in this conference room provided by Sun Yat-sen University, which is such a good place for this scientific seminar.
-She also Prof. Zhou Suhong and Prof. Zhou Chunshan.
-She briefly recalls the organization of the MEDIUM project, which aims at sustainable urban development in China following three axis: case studies of three medium-sized cities; collaboration with three universities; and for young researcher mobility in China.
+She also expresses her gratitude to Prof. Zhou Suhong and Prof. Zhou Chunshan.
+She briefly recalls the organization of the MEDIUM project, which aims at sustainable urban development in China following three axis: case studies of three medium-sized cities; collaboration with three universities; and support for European for young researchers mobility in China.

 Martine Laborde and Sebastian Haule

-Martine Laborde (CNRS, Géographie-cités) and Sebastian Haule (CNRS, Géographie-cités) present the Géographie-cités research unit, which coordinat the MEDIUM project. is a joint unit between CNRS (larger research organism in Europe in all fields) and two Paris Universities (Paris 1 and Paris 7). here are 59 researchers, 20 engineers and 70 PhD students three distinct teams CRIA focusing on industry and planning, EHGO focusing on epistemology and PARIS on urban systems, spatial dynamics and science of complexity.
+Martine Laborde (CNRS, Géographie-cités) and Sebastian Haule (CNRS, Géographie-cités) present the Géographie-cités research unit, which has the role of coordinating the MEDIUM project.
+Géographie-cités is a joint unit between CNRS (larger research organism in Europe in all fields) and two Paris Universities (Paris 1 and Paris 7).
+There are 59 researchers, 20 engineers and 70 PhD students currently working in the unit, which includes three distinct teams: CRIA focusing on industry and planning, EHGO focusing on epistemology and PARIS on urban systems, spatial dynamics and science of complexity.
 A technical support is available for any partner of the project from dedicated engineers (Sébastien Haule, CNRS and Ludovic Challonge, CNRS), on geomatics, statistical analysis, geovisualisation.
-A short video of the ead of the laboratory, Arnaud Banos presents new perspectives in simulating complex spatial systems and geosimulation.
-The different partnerships between Géocités and China are highlighted: the MEDIUM project since 2015, the ANR project Finurbasie, the Odessa project with Tsinghua and Sheffield, the ERC Seastems that includes 7 Chinese researchers and a recent PhD project on the Chinese Urban System under the direction of D. Pumain.
+A short video of the head of the laboratory, Arnaud Banos presents new perspectives in simulating complex spatial systems and geosimulation.
+The different partnerships between Géocités and China are highlighted: the MEDIUM project since 2015, the ANR project Finurbasie, the Odessa project with Tsinghua and Sheffield, the ERC Seastems that includes 7 Chinese researchers and finally a recent PhD project on the Chinese Urban System under the direction of D. Pumain.

 PRESENTATION OF CASE STUDIES